-Bad landing page experience
+The bad landing page experience

 Do not blame your failure on ad copy or ad creatives.
 In fact, the majority of campaigns fail because of a badly designed landing page.

 Landing pages play an important role in the numbers of conversion made by your ads.
-This is an achievement if people click to your landing page, but will be a regrettable failure if they won’t convert just because of poor landing page experience.
+This is an achievement if people click on your landing page, but will be a regrettable failure if they won’t convert just because of poor landing page experience.

-There is no reason why you have a good ad copy and creatives, but poorly designed landing page.
+There is no reason why you have a good ad copy and creatives, but a poorly designed landing page.
 Keeping consistency between ad copy, creatives, and landing page will increase the lead generations for your business.